 A Texas landlord can evict a tenant for various reasons.
 Such reasons include:

-- Threatening other tenants or displaying rowdy and unsafe behavior.
+- Threatening other tenants or displaying rowdy and unsafe behavior that would breach the lease agreement or law.

-- Not paying rent on a monthly basis.
+- Not paying rent on a monthly basis or a failure to pay rent when agreed.

-- Committing a breach of contract of the leasing agreement.
+- Committing a breach of contract of the leasing agreement such as leaving unpaid rent.

-If you have no existing written lease with a tenant then you are entitled to evict a tenant without cause.
-There are 2 ways to go about this situation, depending on the leasing type.
+If you have no existing written lease agreements or a rental agreement with a tenant then you are entitled to evict a tenant without cause.
+There are 2 ways to go about this situation, depending on the leasing type and when a tenant pays rent.

 - Month-to-month tenancy.
-This requires a 30-day Notice to Quit for eviction.
+This requires a written notice called a 30-day Notice to Quit for eviction.

-- A fixed-term lease.
+- A fixed-term lease or rental agreement.
 This requires waiting for the tenancy’s end date.
-Providing an eviction notice is not required since the move out date is stated clearly on the leasing agreement.
+Providing an eviction notice is not required since the move-out date is stated clearly on the leasing agreement.

-In cases where the tenant does not move out upon the tenancy end, you can present the tenant with a 3-day Notice to Vacate and therefore begin the eviction process.
-Should the tenant refuse to leave within the prescribed period, or pay rent owed within 3 days, you can file for an eviction suit.
+In cases where the tenant does not move out upon the tenancy end, you can present the tenant with a 3-day Notice to Vacate and therefore begin the eviction process after the initial notice period.
+Should the tenant refuse to leave within the prescribed period, or return rent owed within 3 days, you can file for an eviction suit.

 Serving a Tenant with a Notice to Vacate in Texas

-Under the Texas eviction law, it’s required to send a tenant a 3-day Notice to Vacate before a landlord can go to court and file for an eviction suit.
-The notice can be given via hand delivery, or through the mail.
+Under the Texas eviction law, it’s required to send a tenant a 3-day Notice to Vacate before a landlord can go to court and the landlord filed for an eviction suit.
+The notice can be given via hand delivery, or through the mail but before doing so you must pay any filing fees to give the proper notice.

 Tenant Eviction Defenses in Texas

-The defense is a reason why you, the petitioner, shouldn’t win the case.
+If a tenant disagrees or the tenant files a counterclaim with the eviction they may have a defense as to why you, the petitioner, shouldn’t win the case.
 Tenants have their rights in Texas and may claim:

 - You were incompetent as a landlord and neglected your duty to keep the property in good condition.

-- You ignored the tenant’s reasonable property repairs and maintenance requests.
+- You ignored the tenant requesting repairs or maintenance requests.

 - Your eviction was based on the retaliation of a tenant’s right to complain to a government authority (like Housing and Community Affairs) on the premise of your responsibilities.

-- The landlord is guilty of violating the Fair Housing Act by discriminating against the tenant under the protected classes.
+- The landlord is guilty of violating the Fair Housing Act or other federal rules by discriminating against the tenant under the protected classes.

-- Your property is no longer livable and has become a risk to the tenant’s safety and wellbeing.
+- Your property is no longer livable and has become a risk to the tenant’s safety and wellbeing which would be a violation of the rental agreement.

-- The landlord is guilty of committing self-help eviction procedures.
+- The landlord is guilty of committing self-help eviction procedures that are against Texas law, and local or federal rules, such as removing a tenant’s property.
 The tenant is deprived of using vital utilities, like electricity and water.
-In addition, the landlord changed the locks, making the rental property inaccessible to the tenant.
+In addition, the landlord changed the locks or committed forcible entry making the rental property inaccessible or unusable to the tenant.

-The tenant will be served by a Constable with paperwork that will inform the details of the schedule of the eviction hearing.
+The tenant will be served by a Constable with the eviction lawsuit paperwork that will inform the details of the schedule of the eviction hearing.
 Consequently, if a tenant fails to receive the eviction petition 2-3 times then it will simply be mailed or posted on the premises.

 A 30 to 90-day period can be granted by the court, extending a tenant’s stay.
 The tenant has 3 court appeal options: a Surety Bond, a Pauper’s Affidavit or an Inability to Pay Appeal.
 The last one, in particular, being a Cash Appeal and Bond.